Alexandregiacomellileal/Update-computacional-tool/README.md

    - Excel spreadsheet containing the final results.

 9. **Supporting files:**
-   - This directory encompasses the algorithms and Excel files utilized by the authors during the development of the proposed solution.
+   - This directory encompasses the sub-algorithms and Excel files utilized by the authors during the development of the proposed solution.
+Each module (sub-algorithms) performs a specific task, and when combined, the modules form the complete algorithm named Proposed_solution.py.

 ________________________________________________________________________________________________________________________